jbarrow/clcomb/README.md

 We have three ways of doing system selection, all described in the paper:

 1. Automatic selection, whereby we cluster the systems into `K` clusters, and select the best-performing system from each cluster
-2. Stratified sampling selection, whereby we cluster the systems into `K` clusters, and randomly select a system from each cluster
+2. Top-K selection, whereby we select the top `K` systems on the development set.
-3. Random selection, whereby we randomly sample `N` systems
+3. Random selection, whereby we randomly sample `K` systems.

 Like above, the provided utilities are simple command-line utilities.
 For automatic selection, run: